bbauska/zombiePolitics/README.md

 more difficult for individuals to imagine themselves as political agents or to under­ stand the necessity for developing a discourse capable of defending civic institutions.
-Public space confirms the idea of individuals and groups having a public voice, thus drawing a distinction between civic liberty and market liberty.
+Public space confirms the idea of individuals and groups having a public voice, thus drawing a distinction between civic liberty and market liberty.</p>

-The demands of citizenship affirm the social as a political concept in opposi­ tion to its conceptualization as a strictly economic category.
+<p>The demands of citizenship affirm the social as a political concept in opposi­
+tion to its conceptualization as a strictly economic category.
 The sanctity ofthe tra­ ditional town hall or public square in American life is grounded in the crucial recognition that citizenship has to be cultivated in non-commercialized spaces,